rauljordan/catalyst-devnet/README.md

 ## Build Prysm

-Install dependencies for build
+You will need Bazel version 3.7.0 to build Prysm from source.
+You can find full information on how to build Prysm from source [here](https://docs.prylabs.network/docs/install/install-with-bazel).
+Once you have Bazel 3.7.0 installed, you can check with:

 ```
-bazel
+bazel version
 ```

-Clone and build from source
+THen, clone and build from source

 ```
 git clone -b merge https://github.com/prysmaticlabs/prysm.git && cd prysm
 bazel build //beacon-chain:beacon-chain